-- Section 2.
+Section 2.
 Corrections.
-The City Clerk and codifiers of this ordinance are authorized to make necessary corrections to this ordinance including, but not limited to, the correction of scrivener/clerical errors, references, ordinance numbering, section/subsection numbers and any references thereto. - Section 3.
+The City Clerk and codifiers of this ordinance are authorized to make necessary corrections to this ordinance including, but not limited to, the correction of scrivener/clerical errors, references, ordinance numbering, section/subsection numbers and any references thereto.

+Section 3.
 Ratification.
-Any act consistent with the authority and prior to the effective date of this ordinance is hereby ratified and affirmed. - Section 4.
+Any act consistent with the authority and prior to the effective date of this ordinance is hereby ratified and affirmed.

+Section 4.
 Severability.
 The provisions of this ordinance are declared separate and severable.
 The invalidity of any clause, sentence, paragraph, subdivision, section, or portion of this ordinance or the invalidity of the application thereof to any person or circumstance, shall not affect the validity of the remainder of the ordinance, or the validity of its application to other persons or circumstances.

-is ordinance shall become effective thirty publication as provided by law.
+Section 5.
+Effective Date.
+This ordinance shall become effective thirty (30) days after passage, approval, and publication as provided by law.

 ADOPTED this day of , 2023.

 CITY OF TUMWATER

 Debbie Sullivan, Mayor

 ATTEST:

 Melody Valiant, City Clerk

-APPROVED AS TO I FORM:
+APPROVED AS TO FORM:

-Karen Kirkpatrick, C lity Attorney
+Karen Kirkpatrick, City Attorney

 Published:

 Effective Date: